MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/ctreectrl-class.md

 ### <a name="remarks"></a>Note

-Se *hItem* è NULL, questa funzione viene selezionato alcun elemento.
+Se *Hite* è null, questa funzione non seleziona alcun elemento.

 ### <a name="example"></a>Esempio